JuliaClimate/INMET.jl/README.md

 The INMET API requires a token, which can be requested by sending an e-mail to [cadastro.act@inmet.gov.br](mailto:cadastro.act@inmet.gov.br).

-Save the token in an environment variable `INMET_TOKEN` to conclude the installation.
+Save the token in an environment variable `INMET_TOKEN` to use this package.

 ## Usage